JoshTrewhella/PyBer_Analysis/README.md

 The total ride percentage of rural and suburban city types is higher than the total drivers percentage of these city types.
 This lack of supply of drivers in urban and suburban areas could be the reason for the fares being higher in these city types.
 We could offer incentives to drivers to work urban and suburban drivers to help balance out the supply of drivers and fares.

+we can also see that the urban fares during March are very inconsistent, so we can offer drivers in the urban area incentives to relocate to the other city types or offer discount rides during low demand times in this month to even out the demand for the drivers.